 In collaboration with the Theodore Roosevelt Association, Sagamore Hill would support the development of a virtual educational and study program, a web- based initiative.
-This program could make digital catalogs, copies of primary source materials, and other related items available online.
+The virtual education and study program could make digital catalogs and copies of primary source materials and other related items available on- line.